oscpbunny/kairos-AI/WARP.md

 # WARP.md

+> Note: For verified, tested functionality and measured results, see VERIFIED_CAPABILITIES.md.

 This file provides guidance to WARP (warp.dev) when working with code in this repository.

 ## Project Overview

-Project Kairos is the world's first transferable AI consciousness system featuring meta-cognition, emotional intelligence, creativity, dream processing, and complete consciousness state save/restore capabilities.
-Built as a distributed autonomous organization with cognitive cycles economy.
+Project Kairos is an experimental multi-agent system featuring meta-cognition-inspired monitoring, emotion modeling, creative generation, dream-like background processing, and state management.
+It includes coordination mechanisms and an internal economic model for task allocation.

 ## Key Architecture